daniellanao/daniellanao/README.md

 I started my career as a Software Developer and progressively moved closer to product, strategy, and business.

-After more than 13 years of experience, I've worked as a developer, technical leader, Product Owner, CTO, and founder — mostly across startups and fintech.
+With more than 13 years of experience, I've worked as a developer, technical leader, Product Owner, CTO, and founder — mostly across startups and fintech.

 I enjoy working at the intersection of **technology, product, customers, and business**: understanding a problem, discussing possible solutions with different teams, and then helping turn those ideas into something that actually works.

-* 🚀 Currently building **SportChain**, a platform for investing in and co-owning sports facilities
+* 🚀 Currently building **[SportChain](https://www.sportchain.io/)**, a platform for investing in and co-owning sports facilities
 * 🏆 Winner of the **Aleph 2025 Hackathon — Lisk Track**
 * 🌎 Selected for the **Lisk Emerging Markets Founder Residency**
 * 🎾 Built a community of **300+ users** around SportChain and amateur padel